clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Copy in the scheduler binary from your build/develop machine to any location, then launch it first (does not require root)::

-    ./scheduler --cacert=/etc/pki/supernova/CAcert-server-localhost.pem --cert=/etc/pki/supernova/cert-server-localhost.pem
+    ./scheduler --cacert=/etc/pki/ciao/CAcert-server-localhost.pem --cert=/etc/pki/ciao/cert-server-localhost.pem

 The scheduler console will output once per second a heartbeat message showing connected CSR and Compute Node client statistics.
 It also displays a line of information for each command or event traversing the ssntp server.
-As the sole SSNTP server in the supernova cluster, it is a key debugging point to understand failed flows of actions/reactions across your cluster.
+As the sole SSNTP server in the Ciao cluster, it is a key debugging point to understand failed flows of actions/reactions across your cluster.
 Launching it first means this console output helps confirm your subsequent cluster configurations actions are indeed